andrew/ultimate-awesome/README.md

 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesome-one-person-games](https://github.com/Yonaba/awesome-one-person-games) - :video_game: A curated list of successul games, made (quite) entirely by a lone gamedev.
 - [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov, @johnlokerse and @lukemurraynz.
+- [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
 - [awesome-tester](https://github.com/GitDzreal93/awesome-tester) - 测试开发各种资源汇总.
 - [awesome-opensource-israel](https://github.com/lirantal/awesome-opensource-israel) - A curated list of Israeli-made projects, events, and individuals.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.